magento/merchdocs/src/live-search/facets-type.md

 group: marketing
 ---

-There are two distinct types of facets: Pinned and dynamic.
+There are two distinct types of facets: Pinned and Dynamic.
 In addition, there are several characteristics that affect their presentation and behavior.
 You can specify which attributes you want to be returned.
-At query time, Live Search generates the search results organized into two groups of facets: intelligent facets and popular facets.
+At query time, Live Search generates the search results organized into two groups of facets:
+Intelligent and Popular facets.

 ### Pinned